-Michelin’s ViaMichelin.com for general maps of Europe, quite accurate for France (less so for Switzerland, Italy, and other countries).
+Michelin’s ViaMichelin.com for general maps of Europe, quite accurate for France (less so for other countries).
 Also has “good” satellite views (not in Switzerland, but see map.search.ch).

-Austrian maps Austrian Map online (only supports certain versions of the Java plug-in, but lately works on the Mac (very tiny window that becomes smaller if you click to make it bigger, but increase the size of your browser window so it is much larger than your screen and you should be able to see something) as well as on many Windows PCs with the right plug-in installed).
-One can access these maps through Bergfex.at and use “vollbild” and turn off various information in order to get a better view and move around a bit quicker.
+Austrian Map online (only supports certain versions of the Java plug-in, very bad site).
+One can however access these maps through Bergfex.at and use “vollbild” and turn off various information in order to get a better view and move around quicker.

 Austrian Kompass maps at gps-tracks.com (select Karten and Topo Österreich).
-These maps are far easier to navigate than Austrianmap ones and looks like Kompass has mostly copied their material from the official maps.
-But Austrianmaps gives better results when searching and shows more accurate topographical height lines.
+These maps are far easier to navigate than Austrianmap ones, but it looks like Kompass has mostly copied their material from the official maps.
+Official Austrian maps gives better results when searching and shows more accurate topographical height lines.

-Austrian detailed maps for each part of the country are found through Geoland.
+Austrian detailed maps for each part of the country are found through Geoland.at.

 IGN maps of Spain covers all of Spain.

-Another Spanish IGN maps portal CNIG which really only works, and then poorly, in Windows.
+IGN maps portal CNIG of Spain, which really only works, and then poorly, in Windows.

 Catalonia region (works less well).